ottingbob/data-science-examples/README.md

 ```

 ### Resources

+Here is a [pandas cookbook](https://github.com/jvns/pandas-cookbook) that would be good for adding some examples from into this repo...

 An interesting thing to check out could be [this python profiler py-spy](https://github.com/benfred/py-spy) which allows you to profile and debug any running python program, even if it is serving production traffic